tomtang502/arm_3d_reconstruction/dust3r/README.md

 ![matching example on croco pair](assets/matching.jpg)

 ## Training

-In this section, we present a short demonstration to get started with training DUSt3R.
+In this section, we present propose a short demonstration to get started with training DUSt3R.
 At the moment, we didn't release the training datasets, so we're going to download and prepare a subset of [CO3Dv2](https://github.com/facebookresearch/co3d) - [Creative Commons Attribution-NonCommercial 4.0 International](https://github.com/facebookresearch/co3d/blob/main/LICENSE) and launch the training code on it.
 The demo model will be trained for a few epochs on a very small dataset.
 It will not be very good.

 ### Demo

 ```bash

 # download and prepare the co3d subset
 mkdir -p data/co3d_subset
 cd data/co3d_subset